 NORD gratefully acknowledges Osamu Onodera, MD, PhD, Professor of Department of Molecular Neuroscience, Resource Branch for Brain Disease, Department of Neurology, Clinical Neuroscience Branch, Brain Research Institute, Niigata University, Japan, for assistance in the preparation of this report.

 CARASIL is an extremely rare genetic disorder that is characterized by damage to the small blood vessels in the brain.
 Individuals with CARASIL are at risk of developing multiple strokes, even if they do not have cardiovascular risk factors.
 The symptoms of CARASIL result from damage to various small blood vessels, especially those within the brain.
 Individuals with CARASIL may develop a variety of symptoms relating to white matter involvement or leukoaraiosis (changes in deep white matter in the brain, which are observed on MRI or CT).
-Such symptoms include an increasing muscle tone (spasticity), pyramidal signs, and pseudobulbar palsy beginning ages between 20 and 30 year.
+Such symptoms include an increasing muscle tone (spasticity), pyramidal signs, and pseudobulbar palsy.
 Pseudobulbar palsy is a group of neurologic symptoms including difficult chewing, swallowing and speech.
-Eventually, cognitive impairment and dementia may result.
-About half of cases have a stroke-like episode.
-The age of onset is 20 to 50 years old.
+Eventually, gait disturbance and dementia may result.
+About a third of patients have stroke-like episodes.
+The age of onset is between 20 to 50 years old.
 CARASIL is an acronym that stands for: